m-ammarkhan/NotificationBuilder/README.md

     ● NodeJs/Express
     ● MongoDB(Preferable), Firebase

-# Coding challenge
-    Show us your skills - A coding challenge with a broad range, including design, development, and testing.
-    Please keep in mind that some of the requirements are just NICE TO HAVE - try to finish the tasks you do "as good as possible" instead of "starting as many as possible".

 # Task Description
  The goal of this coding challenge is to create an Angular Library Project which can be used to show notification messages within a SPA.
 Those notifications should be used to display information which gives visual feedback to the user, but does not disturb them at the current work.
 One example would be a chat application, where the notification module displays a slight notification that someone has logged in.
 The module should be encapsulated, thus it could be shared across multiple projects.
 The final result should be included into a nice example page, where the features of the notification module can be tested in.

     Create a standalone prototype based on Angular, HTML and CSS.
 Write a simple SPA where the notification module is included and can be tested in.
 The prototype should be based on:
         ● Package/Dependency managers - like NPM/bower
         ● and others if you like to have your own toolkit.